aqqush/CT_BET/README.md

 Additionals:
 ==========================================
 1)If you want to run the model on a new data without mask, you should set "testLabelFlag=False", which computes the DICE metric if you have masks in the mask_data folder.
+If you run metrics "testLabelFlag=True" on your new data with mask, make sure that you have them both with the same name in their folders.

 2)You should also download the model weights into the weights_folder as instructed in text file within the weights_folder.